kyubxy/simai-analyzer/README.md

 > [!WARNING]
 > This project is still relatively new and is not fully done yet.
-> Deserialisation should work fine, but serialisation is still not implemented.
+> Deserialisation might work, but serialisation is still not implemented.

 ## Usage